Poverty relief · Reg 1147527

 You leave CharityCompare to complete a donation on the official COMMUNITIES FIRST WESSEX form.
 We do not process payments or take commission.
 Opens their official online donation form.

-COMMUNITIES FIRST WESSEX is a registered charity (no. 1147527) working in animals in Portsmouth · PO9 5BG.
+Communities First Wessex is a registered charity (no. 1147527) working in poverty relief in Portsmouth · PO9 5BG.
 Its latest Charity Commission filing directs 100% of spending to charitable activities, holding roughly 4 months of reserves, though its recent accounts were filed late.
-Reported income has been declining over recent years.
+Reported income has been growing (≈7% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-In short: COMMUNITIES FIRST WESSEX scores 90 out of 100 (4 stars).
-100% average program spend (3-year average).
+In short: COMMUNITIES FIRST WESSEX scores 89 out of 100 (4 stars).
+100% average program spend (2-year average, disclosed years only).
 Review the pillar breakdown below.

-COMMUNITIES FIRST WESSEX has a Clarity Score of 90 out of 100 on CharityCompare (4 stars, Exceptional).
+Communities First Wessex has a Clarity Score of 89 out of 100 on CharityCompare (4 stars, Good).
 Charity Commission registration number 1147527.
 Status: Registered.
-Primary cause area: Animals.
-Latest accounts year 2021: total income £3.4m, with 100% of expenditure on charitable activities.
+Primary cause area: Poverty relief.
+Latest accounts year 2025: total income £4.4m, with 100% of expenditure on charitable activities.
 Accounts filing: late.
 Reserves: approximately 4 months of operating costs.
 1 filing concern(s) noted on this profile.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .